Chris-AS1/rs-xkcd-bot/README.md

+# rs-xkcd-bot
-Telegram bot built with teloxide that retrieves a random XKCD on command.
-Applies a cooldown to avoid abuse.
+Telegram bot built with teloxide that retrieves a random XKCD comic on command.
+Redis is used to apply a cooldown in order to avoid abuse.

 ## Docker Installation
-Before building the container a recipe file used from cargo-chef to cache build layers must be present.
+Before building the container a recipe file from [cargo-chef](https://github.com/LukeMathWalker/cargo-chef) must be present in order to cache the Docker layers.

  ```bash
  cargo chef prepare --recipe-path recipe.json